Vere Lorrimer

 Vere Lorrimer (8 June 1920 – 1 October 1998) was a British television producer and director.

-His work as director included many BBC dramas including Compact, Dixon of Dock Green, Doomwatch and Blake's 7.
+His work as director included many BBC dramas including Compact, Doomwatch, Dixon of Dock Green, and Blake's 7.

 He later moved on to producing, overseeing the final series of Blake's 7 in 1981, the second series of Tenko in 1982 and the drama serials The Dark Side of the Sun and Maelstrom.
 He also had a cameo as a tour guide in the 1988 Doctor Who serial Silver Nemesis.